 Egg-free birthday cake recipe # 1: Golden syrup sponge cake

 I first came across this sponge cake recipe when I was at college.
-It took us ages to realise that one of our housemates is allergic to eggs as her mum sent her such yummy cakes, largely based on this egg-free recipe.
+It took us ages to realise that one of our housemates is allergic to eggs as her mum sent her such yummy cakes, largely based on this no-egg cake recipe.
 And this cake recipe is remarkably forgiving so is great for making with the kids.

 300g self-raising flour*